 This is a fantastic antiseptic and it also has amazing anti-viral, anti-bacterial and anti-fungal functions.
 It also doubles as a quick and easy cleaner when mixed with water, in case all that’s available are toxic home cleaning products.

-Activated charcoal is highly absorbent and helps to remove toxins from the body - it's often used in a medical context to combat poisoning.
-When traveling, I take charcoal tablets along in case of food poisoning, stomach bugs, or diarrhea.
+Activated charcoal is highly absorbent and helps to remove toxins from the body – it’s often used in a medical context to combat poisoning.
+When travelling, I take charcoal tablets along in case of food poisoning, stomach bugs, or diarrhea.

 Header image: iStock/marilyna

 At Home image: iStock/Chamille White

 Travel image: iStock/Elenathewise